 The system compares the current input against historical patterns.
 If it has seen hundreds of similar emails and consistently categorized them correctly, confidence is high.
 If the input does not match any established pattern, confidence drops.

 This is the learning mechanism.
 Every approval and rejection adds to the pattern library.
 Over time, the system recognizes more patterns and scores them with higher confidence.
+This mirrors findings from OpenAI’s research on learning from human feedback showing that targeted human preference data produces outsized improvements in output quality.

 Schema Validation